barrieca/KRR_Project/README.md

 In total, we collected triples relating to 7433 games.
 In total, there were approximately 94000 triples in total, with ~62000 facts about ~32000 distinct entities.

 #### Extending Companions Ontology
 We build on top of the NextKB ontology provided within Companions.
 The complete set of entities, collections, predicates, and relations that we defined for this project can be found in `knowledge/Video_Game_Ontology.krf`.
 The implementation of the horn clauses for the predicates and relations can be found in `knowledge/Video_Game_Rules.krf`.

+### Communication between python and companions
+The user interface is implemented using the python framework Django.
+A web development model-view-controller design template, where the application logic is performed in the python back-end, while the user sees the html front-end.
+This python back-end communicates with Companions via a Pythonian agent.
+To query the knowledge base, a user's action in the html front-end will trigger a python back-end call to the Pythonian agent, which will sumbit an "ask" request to Companions.
+Because this request is asynchronous, the agent is programmed to block until the Companions responds with a result.
+Insertion of new knowledge into Companions is done in a similar way, but without the need to wait for a response.

 ### Reasoning